 - Perform a thorough exam using state-of- the-art technology.

-- Advise as to the best course of treatment.
-Dr. Pete’s to save your tooth and only recommend treatment you actually need.
+- Advise the best course of treatment.
+Our objective is to save your tooth, if possible, and only recommend treatment you actually need.

 - Extract your tooth only if necessary.

-- If your tooth is broken and needs to be extracted, he’ll replace it with an immediate dental implant and crown.
+- If your tooth is broken and needs to be extracted, he’ll replace it with an immediate dental implant and crown, if possible.

 - He’ll get you out of pain.

 Our serene office and competent team will put you at ease.
 We’re a highly rated St. Louis dental provider experienced in performing all dental procedures.
 We’ll do everything possible to work you into our schedule as quickly as possible.
-Our office utilizes state-of- the-art technology with a seasoned dentist in a comfortable environment where our patients are treated with integrity.
+Our office utilizes state-of- the-art technology in a comfortable environment where our patients are treated with integrity.
 Read our reviews.
 Our mission is to get you out of pain with minimal treatment and trauma and get you the dental care you need.
-Dr Peter J. Pagano has been in practice for 40 years and is experienced in all procedures.

 When is it Too Late to Save Teeth?

 If injured teeth or infected gums result in teeth loss, several methods for restoring teeth function and healthy gums are available.
-It’s never too late to rehabilate a smile.
+It’s never too late to rehabilitate a smile.
 New technology and techniques make it easier than ever to restore healthy gums and damaged teeth.
-Dr. Pagano can go over the options available.

 Phone & E-mail